visit-dav/visit/src/doc/using_visit/Animation/index.rst

 static animations in which only the database timestep changes.
 This method allows database behavior over time to be quickly inspected without the added complexity of scripting or keyframing.
-Keyframed animation can exhibit complex behavior of the view, plot attributes, and database time-states over time.
+Keyframed animation can exhibit complex behavior of the view, plot attributes, and database timestates over time.
 This chapter emphasizes the flipbook and keyframe approaches and explains how to create animations both ways.